-- the Regional Council's Compliance Manager is notified (in writing or by email) at least 24 hours before the start of any removal, and - 3) if the activity occurs within a Significant Bird Area (refer I Maps | Ngā mahere matawhenua) between-1 September and 28 February, a person with expertise in bird ecology is on site prior to the works commencing to assist with identification of bird species and potential nesting areas.
-If shore bird nests are identified during the inspections, the person undertaking the activity shall ensure that nesting areas are not disturbed and signage is erected to identify the presence of the nesting bird, and - removed marine plant debris is disposed of outside the coastal marine area and at a location authorised to take such material, and - 5) the activity complies with all relevant conditions of C.1.8 Coastal works general conditions.
+- the Regional Council's Compliance Manager is notified (in writing or by email) at least 24 hours before the start of any removal, and - if the activity occurs within a mapped Site or Area of Significance to tangata whenua (refer I Maps | Ngā mahere matawhenua), the relevant tangata whenua are notified at least 24 hours before the start of any removal, and - 3) if the activity occurs within a Significant Bird Area (refer I Maps | Ngā mahere matawhenua) between-1 September and 28 February, a person with expertise in bird ecology is on site prior to the works commencing to assist with identification of bird species and potential nesting areas.
+If shore bird nests are identified during the inspections, the person undertaking the activity shall ensure that nesting areas are not disturbed and signage is erected to identify the presence of the nesting bird, and - 4) removed marine plant debris is disposed of outside the coastal marine area and at a location authorised to take such material, and - 5) the activity complies with all relevant conditions of C.1.8 Coastal works general conditions.